cacao-org/docs/pages/cacao/cacao_about.md

 cacao (Compute and Control for Adaptive Optics) deploys and manages processes for real-time control of adaptive optics systems, and provides user interfaces to interact with them.

+{% include note.html content="
 cacao is a plugin of milk.
-Commands inherited from milk start with "milk-" while cacao-specific commands start with "cacao-".
+Commands inherited from milk start with milk- while cacao-specific commands start with cacao-.
+" %}

 cacao is built around 3 types of data structures, provided by milk, and hosted on the system's shared memory :